NPC PRESIDENT'S SCHOLARS

 - Priority will be given to early applicants.
 This is a competitive scholarship application process.
 Only 12 new scholarships will be awarded per academic year.

-- If mailing your application, send to: Northland Pioneer College, Recruitment Adviser, P.O.
+- If mailing your application, send to: Northland Pioneer College, Recruiting and Admissions Adviser, P.O.
 Box 610, Holbrook, AZ 86025-0610.
 Or, submit all of your application materials online at President's Scholars Online Application.

 GUIDELINES FOR RECIPIENTS: